Chasyxx/renderbot/README.md

 2. Replce `YOUR_CLIENT_ID_HERE` with your bot's client ID.
 3. Sync commands to Discord: `pushd target && node target/deployCommands.mjs && popd`

-Executing the bot should be as easy as `npm start`.
+Executing the bot should be as easy as `npm run bot`.
+Using the CLI renderer is done through `npm run cli`.
+Note that relative filepaths go from `target/cli` instead of where you run the command.